1j01/tiamblia-game/README.md

-delete, undo, redo, etc. should work while dragging entities or points minimum drag distances should be based on view positions, not world positions undo states should only be created once a drag starts -->
+delete, undo, redo, etc. should work while dragging entities or points minimum drag distances should be based on view positions, not world positions undo states should only be created once a drag starts

+esc should cancel dragging or exit edit mode

+entities and points should have hover styles
+-->

 <!--